NFL RedZone: SiriusXM's The Sunday Drive

 Apart from the RedZone channel, a similar service is aired parallel on Sirius XM NFL Radio, hosted by "Judge" Steve Torre and Bill Lekas.
 (Zach Gelb fills in when Torre is unavailable.)
 During the Sunday afternoon games, The Sunday Drive monitors all games in progress across the league.
 Any time a team enters the red zone, they will cut-in to the team's live local radio broadcast to cover potential scoring action.
 Until 2014 (when it was replaced by the studio show NFL GameDay Live), this audio was also carried on NFL Network during Sunday afternoon games, overlaid with textual scores and stats to avert any form of competition with the league's broadcast partners.
 In the past it featured more of a "carousel" type of format where reporters at each game would check in via telephone with the basic score, scoring plays and statistics, as most sports radio networks and stations that do not carry game play-by-play do.

 Learfield's College Football Blitz

-Similar to The Sunday Drive above, Learfield provides a whip-around radio service for college football that airs on Sirius XM's ESPNU Radio service and Learfield's The Varsity Network app (and was formerly streamed on TuneIn before The Varsity Network's launch), for schools that utilize Learfield to produce and distribute their broadcasts.
+Similar to The Sunday Drive above, Learfield provides a whip-around radio service for college football that airs on SiriusXM's ESPNU Radio service and Learfield's The Varsity Network app (and was formerly streamed on TuneIn before The Varsity Network's launch), for schools that utilize Learfield to produce and distribute their broadcasts.
 Starting in 2015, College Football Blitz airs on Saturdays during college football season from noon to midnight Eastern time, and like The Sunday Drive, cuts into local team broadcasts for possible scoring action.
 The show is hosted by Stephen Hartzell, with Phil Brame and Adam Witten sometimes taking over for evening hours.